slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 #### Create Security Groups

-By default, KVM restricts traffic on the control plane to instances.
+By default, KVM blocks most external traffic to instances.
 To communicate with our instance over SSH, and for SLATE to communicate with our instance, we need to create a few additional security rules.

 First, we'll create an SSH rule.